-- The Pre-school Alliance's publication Safeguarding Children contains procedures to help in making a referral to the local children's social care team, as well as template forms for recording concerns and to assist with making a referral. - We keep a copy of these documents alongside the procedures for recording and reporting set down by our Local Safeguarding Children Board, which we follow where local procedures differ from those of the Pre-school Learning Alliance.
+- Safeguarding Children (Pre-school Learning Alliance 2013) contains procedures to help in making a referral to the local children's social care team, as well as template forms for recording concerns and to assist with making a referral. - We keep a copy of these documents alongside the procedures for recording and reporting set down by our Local Safeguarding Partners, which we follow where local procedures differ from those of the Early Years Alliance.